lega911/ijson/docs/index.md

 <hr/>

-### If client doesn't provide an id, the id will be generated as uuid and set to headers
+### If client doesn't provide an id
+in this case an id will be generated as uuid and set to headers.

 1. a worker publishes rpc command `/test/command`
 ```bash
 curl -v -d '{"params": "/test/command"}' http://localhost:8001/rpc/add